rendrjs/rendrjs.github.io/_syncer/interpolateParams.md

 example: Syncer.interpolateParams(modelOrCollection, url, params)
 ---

-This will interpolate the url strings, for instance if the url you have set on a model is: `/model/:attr`, and the model has the value `1` for the `attr` attribute, the resulting url will be `/model/1`.
+This will interpolate the url strings.
+For instance if the url you have set on a model is: `/game/:category`, and the game has the value `dice` for the `category` attribute, the resulting url will be `/game/dice`.

-This function makes it so we can easily change the url parameters based on attributes in the model / collection.

-If interpolating a collection, it will check the options of the collection for the data to interpolate.
+This function enables us to easily change the url parameters based on attributes in the model / collection.
+If interpolating a collection, it will check the collection's options for the data to interpolate.